> Monte Scinauz, 1999 m,

 3. From Egger Alm.
 From the parking place you would continue on Moederndorfer Sattel / Sella Zille, 1497 m, then descend 200 m into the upper Rio Bianco valley, continue a bit down by it and then ascend Malga Biffil - either by a more direct (not marked) path (years ago it was also devastated by a landslide), or by Traversata Carnica (in 2010 closed - see above #2).
 From Malga Biffil on top as described above under #1.
 The whole ascent would require some 5 h, its difficulty would depend on conditions of the two ascents up from Rio Bianco - and the difficulty of the final ascent is as described above.

 4. By the hunters path from Santa Caterina.
 The path is described by recent visitors as demanding, in some sections requiring climbing up to UIAA II degree, mentioning also that a few securing devices on the hardest passage are quite ruined.
-After reaching below the fore-summit of Monte Ghisniz, it is described to cross by the southern side towards the west.
+After reaching below the fore-summit of Monte Ghisniz / Gozdec (it can be also reached in easy climb of up to UIAA II degree), it is described to cross by the southern side towards the west.
 The tiny path, still weakly marked by red dots goes by the southern side of the connection ridge, all the times crossing the steep slopes.
 It is a hard and exposed scramble, finally bringing you on a notch in the ridge.
 There you cross the ridge and descend (protection devices) a bit on the NE side of the crest, after which you resume the connection crest and reach first the cable-car station and a few minutes later the main summit.
 Only for experienced, belaying recommended.
 This would be the quickest ascent, but still some 4 h 30 min would be required.

 Monte Cit, 1416 m.
 South-west of Monte Scinauz, still in its narrow massif, there is a less important summit above the main valley, which can be ascended by a marked path.
 It offers a visit to a scenic mountain landscape and some nice views.
 From San Leopoldo, 602 m, in the main Val Canale valley you follow the marked path towards the north.
 It follows a forrested rib and finally ascends Monte Cit from the eastern side.
 There, you will find already the fortifications from the World War I. This summit was, together with the two on the other side of Uccelli gorge in hands of Austro-Hungarian army.
 The marked path goes from Monte Cit further northwards.
-There the Monte Cit di Dentro rises and the marked (ex military) path continues northwards, descending into the middle Uccelli gorge.
-This part is demanding, requiring a lot of care.
+After a dangerous, completely eroded passage, there the Monte Cit di Dentro, 1555 m, rises and from it the marked (ex military) path continues northwards, descending into the middle Uccelli gorge.
+This part is also demanding, requiring a lot of care.
 After crossing the Uccelli creek, the path ascends again (some 400 m), finally reaching Sella di Barizze, 1430 m, the important saddle, delimiting Kronalpe on the north, from the chain of Monte Bruca, 1583 m, and Monte Brizzia, 1540 m, on the south.
 The ascent on Monte Cit would require 2 h 30 min, the whole crossing good 5 h.

-Monte Bruca, 1583 m, and Monte Brizzia, 1540 m.
+Monte Bruca, 1619 m, and Monte Brizzia, 1540 m.
 These two summits are rising even west of Vallone degli Uccelli, but still in the broader group of Monte Scinauz.
 They were once heavilly fortified by the Austro-Hungarian army, today they are a fine goal of a mountain hike.
-Two marked paths go on the saddle between the two summits, The longer comes just from Pontebba/Pontafel/Tablja, 561 m, the shorter comes from the west, from the main road through Rio Bombasso.
+Two marked paths go on the saddle between the two summits, The longer comes just from Pontebba / Pontafel / Tablja, 561 m, the shorter comes from the west, from the main road through Rio Bombasso.
 After reaching the saddle, you go south and north on both summits.
-Monte Bruca ascent is not marked.
-Across the eastern slopes of Monte Bruca a demanding marked path crosses towards Sella di Barizze, 1430 m, thus enabling also a round tour.
+Monte Brizzia is easily reached by a marked path, while Monte Bruca ascent is not marked.
+The southernmost summit, 1583 m, can be reached by scrambling, bushwacking and easy climbing up to UIAA I degree.
+The next two summits (1610 m and 1619 m) are even a bit more difficult, but normal ascents don't exceed UIAA I degree.
+The northernmost tower, 1614 m, is more difficult.
+The normal ascent goes by the ridge from Sella di Barizze (so, from the north), when the ridge becomes more difficult, the route turns left and crosses to the E ridge and by it on the summit.
+Difficulty altogether is UIAA I-II.
+Across the eastern slopes of Monte Bruca a demanding (also quite deteriorated) marked path crosses towards Sella di Barizze, 1430 m, thus enabling also a round tour.

 There is no official mountain hut in the whole area.
 On Biffil alpine meadow there is a ruined shepherds hut which has one room preserved and permanently opened so you can spend a night in there.
 On all alpine meadows there are also forrest and hunter huts - in good condition but closed.
 If a one day tour is too much for you, the most recommended option is to overnight in a tent on Biffil alpine meadow.
 Till June it's abandoned and you will be alone there.
 Take enough water with you.